vfscalfani/LillyMol_6_cmake/README.md

 1. Use the `ExternalProject_Add` functionality within `cmake`.
 The `re2` repo is configured for use with `cmake`.

+Beware that if you download, configure, install and test re2, it might consume several hunred MB of disk space.
+Even without tests, it may consume over 100MB.
+Removing the source tree after installation may be advisable.

 ### zlib

 When the old LillyMol was built, there were incompatible versions of zlib in